Adjacent-view Transformers for Supervised Surround-view Depth Estimation: Proposed Method

 \subsection{Depth Head.}

 To achieve a comprehensive understanding and powerful representation features at the same location at different scales are used together to predict the final depth.
 By taking advantage of the adjacent-view attention, features can interact with adjacent views to compensate for erroneous estimations.
-Let $F^{out}$ denote the features from the adjacent-attention, the final output can be represented as follows:
+The final output can be represented as follows: